ember-learn/ember-blog/source/2020-02-21-the-ember-times-issue-136.md

 <SAYING-HELLO-IN-YOUR-FAVORITE-LANGUAGE> Emberistas! 🐹

 <SOME-INTRO-HERE-TO-KEEP-THEM-SUBSCRIBERS-READING>
-"Why Ember" videos wanted 📼,
+Call for videos for the EmberConf keynote 📢,
 Ember 3.16 released 🚀,
 Check out the journey to your first published addon 📅, ...